staabm/staabm.github.io/_posts/2025-11-15-phpstan-validates-phpunit-data-provider.md

 ### PHPStan validates PHPUnit data providers

-On of the features, which I am most proud of is the data provider validation.
+One of the features, which I am most proud of is the data provider validation.
 It was requested by several people years ago, but we did not yet have a good idea how to make it happen without major changes in the PHPStan core.

 Starting with this release, we take each data-set of a data-provider and check it against the signature of the corresponding test-case.